MicrosoftDocs/azure-ai-docs/articles/machine-learning/interactive-data-wrangling-with-apache-spark-azure-ml.md

 - SAS token
 - service principal

-or provide credential-less data access.
+or they use credential-less data access.
 Depending on the datastore type and the underlying Azure storage account type, select an appropriate authentication mechanism to ensure data access.
 This table summarizes the authentication mechanisms to access data in the Azure Machine Learning datastores:

 |Storage account type|Credential-less data access|Data access mechanism|Role assignments|
 | ------------------------ | ------------------------ | ------------------------ | ------------------------ |